All our propertes are very well equipped for self-catering.

 fruit juice, bottled water, wine, beer and toilet rolls.
 Additional

 items can be supplied by special request.
-Previous guests have
+Previous guests sometimes

-Our properties are thoroughly cleaned between bookings and we
+Our properties are thoroughly cleaned and sanitised between

-have an emergency maintenance man on-call, in the event of any
+to 8pm, in the event of any problems.

 Supermarkets: There is a small supermarket down on

-summer.
-It manages to stock a wide selection of items within
+Burriana Beach..
+It manages to stock a wide selection of items

-expensive than Mercadona and Supersol, both of which are located
+more expensive than Mercadona and Carrefour, both of which are

-on the main road at the top of the hill, near the Nerja Club
+located on the main road at the top of the hill, near the Nerja

-Hotel.
-Mercadona is especially convenient for those in Villa
+Club Hotel.
+Mercadona is especially convenient for those in

-Mimosa and our apartment.
-In the town centre, there is another
+Villa Mimosa and our apartment.
+In the town centre, there is

-underground parking.
-There is also a Lidl, situated on
+free parking.
+There is also a large Lidl on the road

-the road between Nerja and the motorway.
-The Iranzo supermarket,
+between Nerja and the motorway.
+The family-run Iranzo supermarket,

 Tuesday market, located north of the main road

-Sunday second-hand 'flea' market in the same location.
-Other
+'flea' market in the same location.
+The best

 Hypermarket: About 20 minutes from Nerja, at